abelpz/dcs-js/README.md

 dcs-js also exposes each of the DCS API operations as functions organized in javascript factories.
 User will be able to use a function for each specific request.

-Unlike the functional programming interface, which generate functions that, given the needed params for a specific request, generate a function that makes that very specific request to DCS API o each call 😵‍💫; the factory interface generate functions that, given the needed params for a specific request, are able to make that request to DCS API.
+Unlike the functional programming interface, which generate functions that, given the needed params for a specific request, generate a function that makes that very specific request to a DCS API endpoint operation o each call 😵‍💫; the factory interface generate functions that, given the needed params for a specific request, are able to make that request to a DCS API endpoint operation.

 To use this factory modules first import one of the exposed generators: